PRESIDENT'S MESSAGE

 Dear Friends and Colleagues,

-Hopefully you can see how the energy being put into the NERA organization so far this year has the potential throughout the spring to put us in a strong position once spring turns to summer and then to autumn.
 Please make sure you keep up-to-date on what NERA is doing, especially about the upcoming conference, by checking our website, reading the newest issue of the NERA Researcher, and following our updates on Facebook, LinkedIn, and Instagram.

 Best to all,